toh12/amt_old_v3/README.md

 engineer the game and implement the APCL library yourself.
 However, demonstrations are available on request.

-# Comments on the code
+# Comments on the prjoect

 There are many techniques I have learnt and used in making this code:
 - Library creation, compilation and linkage techinques (APCL)